kontena/kontena/docs/using-kontena/image-registry.md

 $ kontena service deploy --force-deploy registry
 ```

-Then you have to instruct your local docker daemon to trust that certificate.
+Then you have to instruct your local Docker daemon to trust that certificate.
 This is done by copying the `registry_ca.pem` file to `/etc/docker/certs.d/registry.<grid_name>.kontena.local/ca.crt`.

 ### Authentication